 This DIY is going to be centered around handling the replacement of a valve cover gasket (and associated gaskets) on N51 and N52N engines.
 Unlike early N52 engines, which used a magnesium valve cover and had an external crankcase vent valve, the updated version features a plastic valve cover with an integrated PCV valve.
 One thing to note about the N51 and N52N engines is that the valve cover screws DO NOT need to be replaced, unlike the magnesium valve cover which requires special aluminum screws (which are also prone to breaking), the N51 and N52N engine's valve cover has encapsulated hardware.

-Before you get started, I must stress that this is not a basic or straight forward job; it will require basic automotive skills and some finesse.
+I must stress that this is not a basic or straight forward job; it will require basic automotive skills and some finesse.
 Depending on the vehicle you're working on, you may have more or less stuff to move out of the way before you can access the valve cover.
-In this DIY, we worked on an E92 3-series with an N51 engine.
-I was able to complete the job in about 5 hours doing it my first time, however it may take you more time or less time based on your experience:
+In this DIY, we worked on a BMW E92 3-series with an N51 engine.
+I was able to complete the job in about 5 hours doing it my first time, however it may take you more time or less time based on your experience.

 Step 1: Remove all covers